 DIVERSITY, REPRESENTATION, INCLUSION, NORM CRITIQUE THE DRIN (INSIDE) PROJECT

+Since equal participation is a key question facing Europe’s increasingly diverse societies, the DRIN project addresses the need to empower and enable everyone to participate in our societies.
 How can alternative, under-represented narratives, voices and images be introduced?
 What good examples can we share?
-And what can the various players in this field – authors, illustrators, publishers, libraries and readers – learn from each other?
+And what can the various players in this field – authors, illustrators, publishers, libraries, and readers – learn from each other?

 At the end of 2018, the Goethe-Institut Finland launched a project dealing with the representation of children in picture books produced in Northern Europe and Germany.
 Following a seminar in Turku on how children’s literature read in day-care centres and schools in Finland could be made more representative of the country’s population, the project was extended at the end of 2019.
-The project involves: El Boum, Chantal-Fleur Sandjon and Warda Ahmed.
+In 2020 we organized several webinars to start building a network and to share knowledge.